Hanover-CS/HC25-Jayson-Baya-Senior-Project/Documents/proposal.md

 5. **CSS (Cascading Style Sheets)**:
     - CSS is responsible for the visual styling of the web application.
 In **Panther Thrift Shop**, CSS will be used to design an attractive and responsive layout, ensuring that the web app looks clean, modern, and functions well on a variety of devices (desktops, tablets, and mobile phones).
 Features such as product galleries, navigation menus, and chat windows will be visually enhanced through CSS to improve user engagement and experience.

+6. **WebStorm (Editor)**:
+   - WebStorm is a powerful IDE designed for JavaScript development, providing a wide range of tools and features that will streamline the development process for Panther Thrift Shop.
+It offers advanced code editing, refactoring tools, debugging, and seamless integration with Git, React, and Next.js.
+WebStorm’s intelligent code completion, error detection, and built-in support for web technologies (HTML, CSS, JavaScript) will help ensure efficient, error-free development, improving both the speed and quality of the project.

 ## Work on a proposal draft
 > Store in Documents folder, on file proposal.md \